godotengine/godot-docs/classes/class_environment.rst

 | *Getter* | is_adjustment_enabled()      |
 +----------+------------------------------+

 Enables the adjustment\_\* options provided by this resource.
-If false, adjustments modifications will have no effect on the rendered scene.
+If ``false``, adjustments modifications will have no effect on the rendered scene.

 .. _class_Environment_property_adjustment_saturation: